quicwg/multipath/draft-ietf-quic-multipath.md

 This document specifies an extension to QUIC version 1 {{QUIC-TRANSPORT}}
-to enable the simultaneous usage of multiple paths for a single connection.
-This contrasts with the base QUIC protocol {{QUIC-TRANSPORT}} that includes a connection migration mechanism that selects only one path at a time to exchange such packets.
+to enable the simultaneous usage of multiple paths for a single connection, using the same or different 4-tuples.

-The path management specified in {{Section 9 of QUIC-TRANSPORT}}
+Connection migration as specified in {{Section 9 of QUIC-TRANSPORT}}
-fulfills multiple goals: it directs a peer to switch sending through a new preferred path, and it allows the peer to release resources associated with the old path.
-The multipath extension specified in this document requires several changes to that mechanism:
+directs a peer to switch sending through a new preferred path, and, if successful, to release resources associated with the old path.
+The multipath extension specified in this document builds on this mechanism but introduces a path identifier (see {{explicit-path-id}}) to manage connection IDs and packet number spaces per path (see {{num-spaces}}).

-  *  Simultaneous transmission on multiple paths.
-  *  Introduction of a path identifier to manage connection IDs and packet number spaces per path.
-  *  Removal of paths that have been abandoned.

 As such, this extension specifies a departure from the specification of path management in {{Section 9 of QUIC-TRANSPORT}} and therefore requires negotiation between the two endpoints using a new transport parameter, as specified in {{nego}}.
-Further, as different packet number spaces are used for each path, this specification requires the use of non-zero connection IDs in order to identify the path and respective packet number space.
+Further, as different packet number spaces are used for each path, this specification requires the use of non-zero connection IDs in order to identify the path as well as the respective packet number space and specifies a modified AEAD calculation including the Path ID {{multipath-key-update}}.

-To add a new path to an existing QUIC connection with multipath support, a client sends a packet with a connection ID belonging to a so-far unused Path ID on the chosen path, as further described in {{path-initiation}}.
-A new path can only be used once the associated 4-tuple has been validated by ensuring that the peer is able to receive packets at that address (see {{Section 8 of QUIC-TRANSPORT}}).
-In this version of the document, a QUIC server does not initiate the creation of a path, but it can validate a new path created by a client.

-Each endpoint may use several IP addresses for the connection.
-In particular, the multipath extension supports the following scenarios.

-  * The client uses multiple IP addresses and the server listens on only one.
-  * The client uses only one IP address and the server listens on several ones.
-  * The client uses multiple IP addresses and the server listens on several ones.
-  * The client uses only one IP address and the server listens on only one.

-Note that in the last scenario, it still remains possible to have multiple paths over the connection, given that a path is not only defined by the IP addresses being used, but also the port numbers.
-In particular, the client can use one or several ports per IP address and the server can listen on one or several ports per IP address.

-In addition to these core features, an application using the multipath extension will typically need additional algorithms to handle multiple, simultaneously open paths and how they are used to send packets.
-As these differ depending on the application's requirements, this proposal only specifies a simple basic packet scheduling algorithm (see {{packet-scheduling}}), in order to provide some basic implementation guidance.
-However, more advanced algorithms as well as potential extensions to enhance signaling of the current path status are expected as future work.
+This document specifies the needed path management mechanisms for path initiation {{path-initiation}}, handling of per-path connection IDs {{consume-retire-cid}}, signaling of preferred path usage {{path-state}}, and explicit removal of paths that have been abandoned {{path-close}}.
+However, this document does not specify detailed algorithms that define how multiple, simultaneously open paths are used to send packets.
+As these differ depending on the application requirements, only some basic implementation guidance is discussed in {{impl-consideration}}.

 Further, this proposal does also not cover address discovery and management.
 Addresses and the actual decision process to setup or tear down paths are assumed to be handled by the application that is using the QUIC multipath extension.
-This is sufficient to address the first aforementioned scenario.
 However, this document does not prevent future extensions from defining mechanisms to address the remaining scenarios.

+In this extention, a QUIC server does not initiate the creation of a path, but it has to validate a new path created by a client.

 ## Basic Design Points